Areas of Support

 • Religious or spiritual trauma

-• Growing up in high-demand, rigid, or controlling environments
+• Growing up in rigid, controlling, or high-demand environments

-• Sexual trauma, especially when minimized or invalidated
+• Sexual trauma, especially when it was minimized or invalidated

 • Ongoing experiences of systemic oppression

-• Gaslighting or chronic invalidation of your emotions
+• Gaslighting or chronic emotional invalidation or criticism

-• Being “parentified” or made responsible for adult needs as a child
+• Being made responsible for adult needs as a child

 • Supporting those recovering from high-control religions, purity culture, spiritual abuse, or conditional belonging rooted in faith communities.
 Whether you're questioning long-held beliefs or healing from environments where conformity was expected over authenticity, therapy can be a space to untangle the fear, shame, and confusion these experiences leave behind.
-I also hold space for those impacted by systemic oppression including racism, sexism, homophobia, transphobia, and ableism, medical trauma, and the ways these forces shape how you see yourself and move through the world.
+I also hold space for those impacted by systemic oppression including racism, sexism, homophobia, transphobia and ableism, medical trauma &the ways these forces shape how you see yourself and move through the world.

-• Gracefully navigating breakups, childbirth & postpartum, post-graduation shifts, significant losses, early-to-mid career changes and any other life transition you may be experiencing with intention and care
+• Gracefully navigating breakups, childbirth & postpartum, post graduation shifts, shifts in mental health experiences, significant losses, early-to-mid career changes and any other life transition you may be experiencing with intention and care

-• I support individuals exploring who they are beyond the roles, rules, or expectations they were handed.
-This may include navigating questions around sexuality, gender identity or expression, neurodivergence, spirituality, belief systems, cultural identity, or how you choose to show up in the world.
-Whether you’re just beginning to question long-held values or deep in the process of redefining what feels true for you, therapy can be a place to sort through the noise and reconnect with your most authentic self.
+• I support individuals exploring who they are beyond the roles, rules or expectations they were handed.
+This may include navigating questions around sexuality, gender identity or expression, neurodivergence, spirituality, belief systems, cultural identity or how you choose to show up in the world.
+Whether you are just beginning to question long held values or deep in the process of redefining what feels true for you, therapy can be a place to sort through the noise and reconnect with your most authentic self.

 • Healing from sexual trauma is not about rushing to “move on”, it’s about gently rebuilding safety, trust, and a sense of connection with yourself.
 Whether the experience was recent or long ago, happened one time or felt like it would never end, acknowledged or minimized by others, therapy can be a place where your story is held with care and without judgment.
 I offer trauma-informed support for survivors navigating the complex layers of impact, including body disconnection, shame, self-blame, intimacy challenges, or grief over what was taken.
 You deserve to feel safe in your own body and empowered in your healing process, and we’ll move at a pace that honors your voice and needs every step of the way.